 Stamp Duty

 Stamp duty is usually the biggest additional cost you can expect to face when buying a home.
 However, there are some discounts available to you.
 Those buying a home under a certain threshold are exempt, and this threshold is even higher for first time buyers.
+To understand exactly how much you might need to pay, a stamp duty first time buyer calculator can help you estimate any potential costs and applicable discounts.
 These discounts do vary depending on where you live in Britain, so be sure to check what schemes you are eligible for.

 Conveyancing Fees